 The Agreement is formed upon acceptance of an Order whether that be in writing, verbally or by conduct.
 In engaging the Agency for the Activities and/or Services the Client agrees that the relationship is subject to these terms and conditions effective from the date on the Order.

 Activities means such marketing actions, acquisitions, applications, campaigns or other form of payable events.

-Advertising Material means advertising banners, display creatives, text advertisements and other marketing materials.
+Advertising Material means any creative expression in writing, design, layout, video or graphic form including but not limited to advertising banners, display creatives, text advertisements and artworks.

 Agreement means these terms and conditions, the Order and payment schedules.

 Business Day a day that is not a weekend or a public holiday in New South Wales.

 Force Majeure Event includes without limitation, fire, flood, water, the elements, acts of God, acts of war, civil disturbances, acts of terrorism, insurrection, riots, rebellion or sabotage, acts of federal, state, local or foreign governmental authorities, cyberattacks, virus or malware disturbances, pandemics, acts or omissions of third parties, failures or fluctuations in electrical power or telecommunications services, labour disputes, lockouts, strikes or other industrial action, whether direct or indirect and whether lawful or unlawful.

 GST Law means the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

 Order means the insertion order or media plan proposal provided by the Agency to the Client.

 Services means media consulting services.2.
 Payment2.1.
 The fees for the Activities and Services will be set out in an Order.